Chirag-Jani/spl-simplified/README.md

 # SPL Token Helper Crate

-**Status:** 🚧 Under Development 🚧
+**Status:** ✅ Initial Version Released ✅

 This crate simplifies the process of creating SPL tokens on the Solana blockchain by providing a user-friendly abstraction layer.
-Our goal is to streamline the token creation process with minimal setup, while also offering flexibility for advanced users.
+Our goal is to streamline the token creation process with minimal setup while also offering flexibility for advanced users.
+You can use the following functions:

+- `mint_simple`: Mint SPL tokens with associated metadata.
+- `transfer_simple`: Transfer SPL tokens between accounts.
+- `burn_simple`: Burn SPL tokens from an account.

 ## Features